Greenstand/Greenstand-Overview/Documentation.md

 Currently, Greenstand's systems and operations have grown so large and widespread that without documentation and clear communications helping to lead the way, most of the people in our three core audiences get frustrated, lose interest, and disengage.
 To continue up the growth curve, advancing the project documentation is most critical!

 There have been many attempts to solve these documentation challenges including significant efforts from experienced technical writers, and project leads.
-However, time and again, Greenstand documentation issues have been labeled as "Needing a fully focused team of contributor for 6 months"
+However, time and again, Greenstand documentation issues have been labeled as "Needing a fully focused team of contributors for 6 months"

 **Greenstand is seeking a grant to help solve this issue.**

 ## Core Documentation Problems

 1. Existing documentation is scattered and hard to find.
-Example: there are many how to use the app videos, but where are they?
+For example: there are many how to use the app videos, but where are they?
-2. Findable documentation is outdated, and lacking a structure and protocol to update or remove it.
-Example: Which version is the wallet api documentation written for?
+2. Findable documentation is outdated, and lacks a structure and protocol to update or remove it.
+For example: Which version is the wallet API documentation written for?
 Is the Webmap API Documentation reflecting the domain migration?
 3. Contributors are not able to edit and update documentation.
-Example: many outdated documents are locked on Google Drive or Gitbook, or pinned as a pdf in Slack.
+For example: many outdated documents are locked on Google Drive or Gitbook, or pinned as a pdf in Slack.
 4. There is no standard way of documenting at Greenstand, each lead is using their own method.
-Example, a repositories may have a Read Me, a wiki, a Gitbook page, or many have no documentation at all.
+For example, repositories may have a Read Me, a wiki, a Gitbook page, or many have no documentation at all.

 # Documentation Project